 - You must have permissions to chat with a user.

-BMC Helix Business Workflows Live Chat option only supports the chat sessions that are transferred from BMC Helix Chatbot interface.
+BMC Helix Business Workflows Live Chat option only supports the chat sessions that are transferred from Self Service Portal in BMC Live Chat and BMC Helix Chatbot interface.

 Overview of Live Chat

 You can view user chat requests, accept chat sessions, and manage chat sessions by using the Live Chat option.
 The following figure shows the Live Chat option in BMC Helix Business Workflows:

 The Live Chat page provides the following options for a case agent to view and join chat sessions:

 - Available—Indicates your availability for a chat session.

 - Queue—Displays the number of chat sessions that are waiting to be assigned.

 - Transferred—Displays the number of chat sessions that are transferred to you.

 Requester information—Displays the user information, such as the user's contact information, site information, and cases.

 The requester information displays only the 50 latest cases that are created for a requester.